 Monthly Report

-The will be required to Monthly Progress Report detailing information on the number of omissions/refusals, Pre-Entry Inspections, making good of defects.
+The service provider will be required to attend Monthly Progress Reports detailing information on survey findings, the number of omissions/refusals, Pre-Entry Inspections, making good of defects.
 Additionally provide information on KPI’s, “No Access Addresses”, Health and Safety, Complaints Made and actions taken to resolve.

 Completion and Handover